martinamcm/AugBin/README.md

 ## [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/dwyl/esta/issues)

-Shiny app to implement efficient analysis of mixed outcome composite responder endpoints
+## Description

-## Introduction
+AugBin is a Shiny app which can be used to implement efficient analysis of mixed outcome composite responder endpoints.
+The analysis is based on using latent variable methods to model the underlying structure of the composite endpoint, so that information in continuous components can be retained.
+The app also implements the commonly used 'standard binary' approach for comparison, which treats the composite as a single binary endpoint.

-The tutorial on this page uses an example dataset to provide step-by-step guidance for using the AugBin Shiny app to analyse mixed outcome continuous and discrete composite responder endpoints.
+The tutorial below uses an example dataset to provide step-by-step guidance for using the AugBin Shiny app to analyse mixed outcome continuous and discrete composite responder endpoints.
 In the case that further queries arise about the functionality of the app for specific applications, contact Martina McMenamin at <martina.mcmenamin@mrc-bsu.cam.ac.uk>.

 ## Getting started